agraef/midizap/README.md

 ## Automatic Feedback

-If done right, MIDI feedback will usually eliminate the problem of controls being out of sync with the application. midizap has some built-in logic to help with this.
-Specifically, the current state of controls communicated by the host application via the `midi_in2` port will be recorded, so that subsequent MIDI output for incremental data translations will use the proper values for determining the required relative changes.
+If done right, MIDI feedback will eliminate the problem of controls being out of sync with the application. midizap has some built-in logic to help with this.
+Specifically, the current state of controls received from the host application via the `midi_in2` port will be recorded, so that subsequent MIDI output for incremental data translations on the first output port will use the proper values for determining the required relative changes.
 (The same goes for the reverse path, recording the values from `midi_in` so that data translations feeding back to the controller will work correctly.)

 We refer to this as *automatic feedback*.
 Some devices may provide you with sign-bit encoders which don't need any kind of feedback for themselves.
-In this case the automatic feedback will be all that's needed to keep controller and application in sync, and you don't even have to write any translation rules for the feedback; just enabling the second port and hooking it up to the application will be enough.
+In this case the automatic feedback will be all that's needed to keep controller and application in sync, and you don't even have to write any translation rules for the feedback; just enabling the second input port and hooking it up to the application will be enough.
 Other controllers may provide faders with motors or LEDs on them, however, in which case additional translation rules for the feedback will be needed.

 **NOTE:** Automatic feedback is enabled automatically whenever you create a second pair of ports using `-o2`.
 If you're using the second pair for more esoteric purposes, you may want to disable this feature, which can be done with the `-n` option or the `NO_FEEDBACK` directive in the configuration file.
 Use this option *only* if feedback isn't needed with your application.